noaa-ocs-hydrography/kluster/README.md

 Documentation: [readthedocs](https://kluster.readthedocs.io/en/latest/)

 A distributed multibeam processing system built on the [Pangeo ecosystem](https://pangeo.io/).
-Supports Kongsberg .all/.kmall formats and POS MV post-processed SBET/RMS navigation files.
+Supports Kongsberg .all/.kmall multibeam formats, POS MV post-processed SBET/RMS navigation files and Caris svp sound velocity profile files.

+Kluster is:

+1. **Scalable** - uses [Dask](https://dask.org/) to provide distributed parallel processing on everything from a laptop to a cloud service (AWS Fargate for example)
+2. **Cloud ready** - uses [Zarr](https://zarr.readthedocs.io/en/stable/) as a cloud ready storage format for converted multibeam records and processed soundings
+3. **Open** - data are presented using [Xarray](http://xarray.pydata.org/en/stable/) objects for easy interactivity and stored with Zarr, all open formats
+4. **Scriptable** - provides a GUI for visualization and processing, but can be run from the command line or scripted easily
+5. **Extensible** - From data conversion to sound velocity correction, kluster is built using modules that can be replaced, enhanced or exchanged as needed.

 Kluster **will not** read from multibeam sonars that use the Depth datagram instead of the Range/Angle for .all conversion.
 Most modern systems will work.
 Kluster has been tested on:

 - EM2040/2040c/2040p
 - EM2040 dual tx/dual rx